ATOMScience-org/AMPL/README.md

 &nbsp;

 #### Install AMPL
-Run the following to build/package the AMPL modules.
+Run the following to build/package the `atomsci` modules.
 This is required.

 Here `$GITHOME` refers to the parent of your `AMPL` git working directory.